Jolokia Protocol

 If the attribute contains arrays at some level, use a numeric index (0 based) as part of the inner path if you want to traverse into this array.

-For both, GET and POST requests, paths must be escaped as described in Table 1, “Escaping rules” when they contain slashes (/) or exclamation marks (!).
+For both, GET and POST requests, path segments must be escaped as described in Table 1, “Escaping rules” when they contain slashes (/) or exclamation marks (!).

 Paths support wildcards * in a simple form.
 If given as a path part exclusively, it matches any entry and path matching continues on the next level.
 This feature is especially useful when using pattern read request together with paths.
 See Reading attributes (read) for details.
 A * mixed with other characters in a path part has no special meaning and is used literally.